 What’s the Problem?

-Flour, a ubiquitous pantry staple once thought to be harmless, has recently been found to harbor strains of dangerous bacteria that have the potential to make people violently ill.
-And while not a particularly common source of foodborne illness, flour has been implicated in at least 2 major outbreaks of E. coli in recent years.

-What’s the Problem?

 Flour, a pantry staple once thought to be harmless, has recently been found to contain dangerous bacteria that make people violently ill.
 Dozens of flour products have been recalled over potential contamination with bacteria including E. coli, salmonella, and listeria.